 The FSP builds a series of data structures called the Hand Off Blocks (HOBs).
-These data structures conform to the HOB format as described in the Platform Initialization (PI) Specification - Volume 3: Shared Architectural Elements specification.
+These data structures conform to the HOB format as described in the Platform Initialization (PI) Specification - Volume 3: Shared Architectural Elements specification as referenced in Related Documents.
 The user of the FSP binary is strongly encouraged to go through the specification mentioned above to understand the HOB details and create a simple infrastructure to parse the HOB list, because the same infrastructure can be reused with different FSP across different platforms.